Important nutrients over for over 50s: What you should be eating

 As you grow older, your metabolic rate slows down, making it harder to lose weight.
 This means that lots of people may choose this as a time to start cutting down on what they eat, but an important diet tip to remember is the fact that not all fats are bad.

 In fact, a balanced diet should always contain fat, the trick it to make sure it’s the right kind.
 You should be looking to include monounsaturated fat from avocados or olive oil and polyunsaturated fats from nuts and certain oily fish.
 What you don’t want are the kind of saturated fats that you find in fried foods and pre-packaged snacks and ready meals.
-The Help Guide website has some handy tips for choosing the right fats.

 There are other nutrients you’ll want to make sure you include in your diet, such as zinc, which is found in oysters, shellfish, whole grains and beans, and vitamin E, which you’ll get in sweet potatoes, spinach and asparagus.
 Blackmore’s has a useful list of nutrients to look out for.
 You’ll also find some good information about the way your age can affect your diet from the NIDirect site, which has a good healthy eating for the over 50s guide and Dr Oz has five tips for eating your way to a strong and healthy body as you grow older.